Gunduwa Stories: first-hand accounts from some of our members and project partners.

 TROY COLLIE

-I’m General Manager in Environment and Approvals, at Mount Gibson Mining.
-Our role is to meet compliance with the Ministerial Statement, but secondly, we are trying to holistically improve the way we rehabilitate the land.
-By engaging local people and conservation groups, GRCA can look at an area that spans much more than mining tenements.
+At the time of writing (2023) I am General Manager in Environment and Approvals, at Mount Gibson Mining.
+Our role is to meet compliance with the Ministerial Statement, but we are also genuinely trying to holistically improve the way we rehabilitate the land.
+By engaging local people and conservation organisations, GRCA can look at an area that spans much more than mining tenements.
 As mining representatives, we often get too insular and too focused on things related to local-level mining.
-GRCA gives the opportunity to look at the whole district, to contemplate what to do with things like salinisation, feral species, land restorations etc. There’s solid learning that can come out of that experience, just coming from another sector outside of mining.
+GRCA gives us the opportunity to look at the whole district, to contemplate what to do with things like salinisation, feral species, land restorations, and the like.
+There’s solid learning that can come out of that experience, just coming from another sector outside of mining.

-It’s pleasing to see GRCA and the committee fund numerous projects, where the recipients were receiving a small amount of money to target work across lots of different aspects of the environment.
+It’s pleasing to see GRCA fund numerous projects, in which the recipients received funding to target work across lots of different aspects of the environment.

-A few years ago, the strategy changed, and they were looking to invest in longer-term projects with the view of enriching knowledge, cultural heritage, and landscape restoration around aspects of Western science.
+A few years ago, the GRCA changed its strategy, looking to invest in longer-term projects with the view of enriching scientific knowledge, cultural heritage, and landscape restoration outcomes.

 By acknowledging those pillars you get a different outcome.